 45 The amendment in the Chiropractors Act 2005 s.
 109 relating to s.
 176(1b)(d) is not included because the section it sought to amend had been replaced by the Workers’ Compensation Reform Act 2004 s.
 130 before the amendment purported to come into operation.

-46 On the date as at which this compilation was prepared, the Duties Legislation Amendment Act 2008 s.
-52, which gives effect to Sch.
-1 cl.
-42, had not come into operation.
-It reads as follows:

-“

-52. Various Acts amended

-Schedule 1 sets out how various Acts listed in that Schedule are to be amended.

-”.

-Schedule 1 cl.
-42 reads as follows:

-“

-Schedule 1 — Amendments to various Acts

-[s.
-52]

-42. Workers’ Compensation and Injury Management Act 1981

-Section 297 is amended by deleting “stamp duties chargeable under the Stamp Act 1921.” and inserting instead —

-“ duty chargeable under the Duties Act 2008. ”.

-”.
+46 Footnote no longer applicable.

 47 On the date as at which this compilation was prepared, the Legal Profession Act 2008 s.
 713 had not come into operation.
 It reads as follows:

 “